gmazzei/WBooks/README.md

-# What's this?
+# WBooks

-This a PoC developed with SwiftUI and MVVM architecture pattern.
+This a PoC developed with [SwiftUI](https://developer.apple.com/documentation/swiftui/) and MVVM architecture pattern.
 The app is inspired on WBooks, Wolox's training app.

 ## What can I find here?